Going Into Battle

 If you like this post, please SHARE it with others to spread the Word of God.

 May the grace of the Lord Jesus Christ be with you today.

-Posted on March 12, 2014, in 05 - Deuteronomy and tagged Bible, Book of Deuteronomy, Christian, Daily Bible, Daily Devotional, God, Israelite, Jesus, Jordan, Kingdom of Heaven, Moses, Perseverance, Questioning God, Religion.
+Posted on March 12, 2015, in 05 - Deuteronomy and tagged Bible, Book of Deuteronomy, Christian, Daily Bible, Daily Devotional, God, Israelite, Jesus, Jordan, Kingdom of Heaven, Moses, Perseverance, Questioning God, Religion.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.